-Our hair follicles undergo a life-long cyclical transformation that allows hair strands to grow and shed.
-The cycle includes four distinct phases: anagen, catagen, telogen, and exogen.
+Our hair follicles undergo a lifelong cyclical transformation that allows hair strands to grow and shed with four distinct phases: anagen, catagen, telogen, and exogen.

 What is the Hair Growth Cycle?